 Drawing, Plan Development and Elevation for a Spiral Staircase that Turns to the Right, March 1886

 This is a Drawing.
 It was model maker: Adolph Bordeaux.
-It is dated March 1886 and we acquired it in 2007.
+It is dated March 1886.
 Its medium is graphite, brush and watercolor, pen and black ink on cream wove paper.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Eugene V. and Clare E. Thaw’s generous gift of their collection of architectural models for staircases will be the subject of a forthcoming Cooper-Hewitt exhibition.